 the larvae in this family have a defend organ called an osmeterium

-Stone Mountain is metro Atlanta’s most popular hiking spots.
+Stone Mountain is one of metro Atlanta’s most popular hiking spots.
 It also happens to be one of the 7 natural wonders of Georgia joining the ranks of; Amicalola Falls, Warm Springs, Okefenokee Swamp, Providence Canyon, Radium Springs and Tallulah Gorge.
-Stone Mountain is a giant igneous monolith that has a circumference of 5 miles at the base above ground but extends further underground.
-While it is very large it is not the largest piece of granite in the world, and some of the mountains is not composed entirely of granite, composition ranges from quartz monzonite to granite and granodiorite according to the Georgia Geological Survey Bullet.
+Stone Mountain was formed from an upwelling of magma, about the same time that the Blue Ridge Mountains were formed.
+Stone Mountain is a giant igneous monolith (meaning it is one continuous rock) that has a circumference of 5 miles at the base above ground but extends further underground.
+While it is very large it is not the largest piece of granite in the world, and some of the mountain is not composed entirely of granite as composition ranges from quartz monzonite to granite and granodiorite (according to the Georgia Geological Survey Bullet).
 It is unclear what the largest piece of granite in the world is; I’ve heard the same claim from the Polar Caves in New Hampshire and from a rock in Yellowstone.
-It was formed from an upwelling of magma, about the same time that the Blue Ridge Mountains were formed.

 Does the title of this post sound like Greek to you?
 Simply put, benthic macroinvertebrates are little tiny bugs that live in our waterways, but you are able to see them with your naked eye.
 They are often the larvae of insects that we are more familiar with like blackflies, mayflies, and more!
 While ponds and lakes do have some, there is a higher number of species found in running waterways.
 And they can actually tell you a lot about the water that they live in!
 Many agencies use them as a measure of water quality.
 In a nutshell, some species are more tolerant of pollution than others.
 So you collect insects for a certain amount of time, count how many are pollution tolerant, pollution sensitive and pollution intolerant, and then do some easy math!
 You can also calculate what is called an EPT index.
 This is based on how many mayflies (Ephemeroptera), stoneflies (Plecoptera), and caddisflies (Trichoptera).
 This is great if you have a stream running on your property and want to know more about its health.